 The expert at IIHMR University Jaipur further expressed that, “There is a dire necessity for employers to design training programs for freshly recruited female candidates to shape their future and empower them further in their roles.
 According to the India Skills Report the total hiring targets for Pharma and healthcare industry is 38.67%, while that in BPO, KPO and ITes is 36.78%.
 However, spite of widespread discussions and reforms in government policies the matter of gender diversity still remains unresolved today.
 According to Global Gender Gap Report 2016 and its Global Gender Gap Index 2016, India ranks 87th in the world with a score of 0.683 in gender equality.
 It is also important to also highlight that women in various roles evidently deserve health, education, earning power and political representation as much as men do in various walks of life. ”

 According to the India Skills Report 2017, Rajasthan (31%) tops the list of states having the most employable women.
-The next in line is Andhra Pradesh at 23%, Karnataka which is at 21%, Telangana at 20%, Maharashtra at 18%, West Bengal at 17%, Uttar Pradesh and Haryana at 15%, Tamil Nadu at 11% and Gujarat at 9%.
+The next in line in Andhra Pradesh at 23%, Karnataka which is at 21%, Telangana at 20%, Maharashtra at 18%, West Bengal at 17%, Uttar Pradesh and Haryana at 15%, Tamil Nadu at 11% and Gujarat at 9%.

 The growth of every organization depends on the mix of skill sets, experience, values, culture which can be achieved only through gender diversity; this is how organizations can work up to the level off of attaining success.
 Organization in the nation should also work to create business models that include utilizing the skills of interns to the best and retaining them when needed.
 They must conceptualize on hiring models that have gender diversity and reduced salary gaps amongst both male and female employees.
-Gender equality can definitely bring in inclusive growth and through gender equity and human development, it will also result in an all-round growth in GDP.
-Thus, organizations and nations must realize that a healthy development and an appropriate utilization of one of the largest talent pools will obviously have positive implications on the development, growth, competitiveness and future-readiness of economies and businesses worldwide.
+Gender equality can definitely bring in inclusive growth and through gender equity and human development, it will also result in an all-around growth in GDP.
+Thus, organizations and nations must realize that a healthy development and an appropriate utilization of one of the largest talent pools will obviously have positive implications on the development, growth, competitiveness, and future-readiness of economies and businesses worldwide.

 There are also initiatives at the country levels in this direction.
 In India, a recent joint initiative by the Ministry of Human Resource Development and Ministry of Women and Child Development aims at engaging students to act as Gender Champions (GCs) in all schools, colleges, and universities across the country.
 They can be both boys and girls above 16 years of age enrolled in an educational institution.
 They are envisaged as responsible leaders who will facilitate an enabling environment within their respective institutions where everyone is treated with dignity and respect irrespective of their gender.
 As an institution committed to gender equality, IIHMR University has wholeheartedly welcomed this initiative and is working with GCs and students to promote gender equality.